fluencelabs/cli/README.md

   --data-path=<path>          Path to a JSON file in { [argumentName]: argumentValue } format.
 You can call a function
                               using these argument names --import=<path>             Path to the directory to import from.
-May be used several times --on=<peer_id>              PeerId of the peer where you want to run the function --relay=<multiaddr>         Relay node MultiAddress --timeout=<milliseconds>    Run timeout
+May be used several times --no-input                  Don't interactively ask for any input from the user --on=<peer_id>              PeerId of the peer where you want to run the function --relay=<multiaddr>         Relay node MultiAddress --timeout=<milliseconds>    Run timeout